-As stated at 6.3, a review of the Service Level Agreement is to be carried out during 2023/24 which will also consider the impacts of the Council's evolving outreach advice and support service.
+Is it the council's long-term goal of the As stated at 6.3, a review of the Service expansion of the Housing and Level Agreement is to be carried out Community Advice Service in the south during 2023/24 which will also consider of the district to complement or to replace the impacts of the Council's evolving the service provided by Citizens Advice outreach advice and support service.
+West Suffolk?
 Once the 2023/24 review has been undertaken, the findings of it will be presented to Members along with a recommendation.